gsmith23/gsmith23.github.io/index.md

 layout: default
 ---

-The Nuclear Physics group at the University of Edinburgh are hosting a meeting on the physics of Positron Emission Tomography and related topics.
+The [Nuclear Physics Group](http://www2.ph.ed.ac.uk/nuclear/) at the [University of Edinburgh](http://www.ed.ac.uk) are hosting a meeting on the physics of Positron Emission Tomography and related topics.

 #### [](#header-4) Details